 What can be analyzed by penetration testing?

 Simply put, everything that is connected to your network.
 If you have a device that communicates with other devices by using either the internet or an intranet, then it can be tested.
-Penetration testing is certainly not limited to hardware alone.
+Penetration testing services is certainly not limited to hardware alone.
 The software remains a key focus.
 Outdated and careless coding has led to the demise of more than one IT professional.
 Web applications have moved to the forefront of technology in the past few years.
 And with the rapid development of new apps for both phone and web leading to an increase in attack surface, they have become a prime target for the actors with malicious intent, or as we generally say, the hackers.

 OWASP and Penetration Testing